-With the assistance of Geographical Information System (GIS), various layers were created like Geo morphological, Soils, Groundwater conditions, Slope percentage and Land Capability classes.
-All these parameters were given weightage as per the guidelines.
+With the assistance of Geographical Information System (GIS), various layers were created like Geo morphological, Soils, Groundwater conditions, Slope percent and Land Capability classes.
+All these parameters were given weight age as per the guidelines issued by Govt. of India.
 This has helped in prioritization of various watershed areas.